All Episodes

 You have to see this.

-I say I've watched this on the airplane flying out to um uh Las Vegas, and I uh I uh I tell you why I was drawn to it is because Blitzer kept promoting it.
+And I'll tell you why I was drawn to it is because Blitzer kept promoting it.

 You've got to see that.

-Oh, we had Lynn Cheney, you've got this interview you don't want to miss.
+You've got this interview you don't want to miss.

-And she was she was tremendous.
+And she was tremendous.

-which of course is omnipresent in the media system that news people will not be honest with you and tell you they care about that.
+It's just that news people will not be honest with you and tell you they care about that.

-Oh, getting ratings, well, that's beneath my mission.
+Well, that's beneath my mission.

-I couldn't care where the chips fall financially unless they want to cut my salary, of course, and I couldn't care about the bottom line.
+I couldn't care where the chips fall financially unless they want to cut my salary, of course.

 I don't care about ratings.

-Which, of course, is precisely what this was uh all about.
+I can't be concerned with such minutia, which, of course, is precisely what this was all about.

-Congressman, as we've said, you vote pretty conservative for a Democrat, but the fact is that if you win, and if you're part of a Democrat take over the Senate, that means that Harry uh well, he meant meant to say Reed here.
+Here's the question from Chris Wallace: Congressman, as we've said, you vote pretty conservative for a Democrat, but the fact is that if you win, and if you're part of a Democrat take over the Senate, that means that Harry, well, he meant to say Reed here.

-When Tennesseeans send us to the Senate, that's what they'll get in my votes, and that's what they'll get in the kind of leadership that we have not had in the Senate over the last six years.
+When Tennesseans send us to the Senate, that's what they'll get in my votes, and that's what they'll get in the kind of leadership that we have not had in the Senate over the last six years.

-This really when I first saw this last week, all these conservative Democrats running for seats in the House, and now here's Harold Ford uh with what he claims uh his agenda is Jesus loving, gun supporting believer, family should Come first, their taxes should be lower, uh, America should be strong.
+This really, when I first saw this last week, all these conservative Democrats running for seats in the House, and here's Harold Ford with what he claims his agenda is: Jesus-loving, gun-supporting believer.

-Literally none of that, particularly the Jesus loving.
+Literally none of that, particularly the Jesus-loving.

-Usually Democrats start talking about that.
+Usually, Democrats start talking about that.

 And it just illustrates this is a really frustrating thing to me.